plone/planet.plone.org/README.txt

 To add your feed
 ================

-To add you feed:
-Please clone this repository and open an pull request.
+Please clone this repository and open a pull request.
 Merged changes will be deployed on the server automatically.